Blogger; Human rights activist; Member of the Committee against Censorship (Iran Proxy); Software engineer.

 “The first day you told me you’d only keep me for 48 hours but you lied and you kept me for 13 months in the security ward and in solitary confinement.
 When it was time to issue my verdict, you said I wouldn’t get more than two years and I said that I was ready for six years but you lied and I was sentenced to 15 years."

-Hossein Ronaghi-Maleki was sentenced to 15 years in prison for his work as a human rights activist and blogger.
-He was first arrested in 2009, and although he was released prematurely in September 2014, he was rearrested early in 2015.
+He was first arrested in 2009, and although he was released prematurely in September 2014, he was re-arrested early in 2015.
+Prior to his arrest, he had been suffering from kidney problems, but his conditions worsened while in prison due to physical abuse and severe medical negligence.
 On 17th June he was released on medical furlough for critical care, but has since been recalled back to prison.
-Read more about his current situation, and Take Action to prevent this happening.
+On May 4th 2016, Ronaghi-Maleki was finally released on bail pending a review of his case..

 His brother, who was not politically active, was arrested in order to put added pressure on Hossein to “confess.”
 His brother was released on bail after spending a month in solitary confinement but Hossein remained in solitary for a total of 13 months.
 Prior to his arrest, Hossein Ronaghi-Maleki had begun suffering from kidney problems but his condition deteriorated further while in prison due to the physical abuse he endured and a lack of medical care - a medical examiner who examined him said he needed a furlough so that he could receive treatment.
 However the Revolutionary Guards and the judge overseeing his case ignored the recommendation; Hossein lost one of his kidneys whilst in prison.